 Bright Line

-The Bright Line book states “When regular meals become part of the scaffolding of your life, it takes the burden off willpower.
+The Bright Line book states, “When regular meals become part of the scaffolding of your life, it takes the burden off willpower.
 A lot.
-When you set up a schedule of eating three meals a day at regular meal times-breakfast at breakfast time, lunch at lunchtime, and dinner at dinnertime-not only does eating the right things become automatic, but passing up the wrong things in between.”
+When you set up a schedule of eating three meals a day at regular meal times- breakfast at breakfast time, lunch at lunchtime, and dinner at dinnertime,, only does eating the right tings become automatic, but passing up the wrong things in between.”

-“Try to eat breakfast at breakfast time, lunch at lunchtime, and dinner at dinner time, and to try to space your meals four to six hours apart.
+“Try to eat breakfast at breakfast, lunch at lunchtime, and dinner at dinner, and space your meals four to six hours apart.
 In other words, try not to eat your next meal sooner than four hours after the last meal and try not to wait longer than six hours.”

 “I [Susan Pierce Thompson, author of Bright Line] do want to say, though, that this isn’t a Bright Line.
 This is just a guideline.
-There are times when I eat my next meal sooner than four hours and there are times when I find I have to spread my meals out farther than six hours.
+There are times when I eat my next meal sooner than four hours, and there are times when I have to spread my meals out farther than six hours.
 Life happens sometimes.
-But in general, the four-to-six hour rule is a good guideline.
+But in general, the four-to-six-hour rule is a good guideline.

 Commonality #2 – Eat Mindfully

-Both Intuitive Eating and Bright Line include various recommendations and tips to eat your food mindfully.
+Intuitive Eating and Bright Line include various recommendations and tips on mindfully eatinging your food.
 Let’s see what those look like.

 Intuitive Eating

-“People who come home and drop on the sofa with a box of crackers and a soda often find themselves getting up at each commercial for yet another snack.
-They feel that they haven’t really eaten and never seem to get satisfied.
-By the end of the evening, they feel overfull and frustrated.
+“People who come home and drop on the sofa with a box of crackers and a soda often get up at each commercial for another snack.
+They feel that they haven’t eaten and are neversatisfied.
+By the end of the evening, they think overfull and frustrated.

 These people typically are focused on every aspect of food except the here and now.
-They lament the past and worry about the future (what will I eat, how will I work off these calories), but very rarely do they focus on the actual experience of eating.
-Therefore they are not tasting—not experiencing or savoring food.
+They lament the past and worry about the future (what will I eat, how will I work off these calories), but very they rarelyrarelyefocus eating experience.
+Therefore, they are not tasting, experiencing, or savoring food.

 It’s almost as if the art of eating needs to be relearned without bias.
 And mindful eating is a great way to do this:

-• Sit down at the table or your desk.
+- Sit down at the table or at your desk.
 Standing at the refrigerator or walking around decreases attention and satisfaction.

-• Take several deep breaths before you begin to eat.
-Deep breathing helps to calm and center you, so you can be focused on eating slowly.
+- Take several deep breaths before you begin to eat.
+Deep breathing helps to calm and center you so you can focus on eating slowly.

-• Pay attention to eating as slowly as you can.
+- Pay attention to eating as slowly as you can.
 Remember that your taste buds are on your tongue, not in your stomach.
-Gobbling your food takes away your chance to really taste it.
+Gobbling your food takes away your chance to taste it.

-• Taste each bite of food that you put in your mouth.
+- Taste each bite of food you take.
 Experience the different taste and texture sensations that the food can provide.

-• Put your fork down, now and then, throughout the meal.
+- Put your fork down now and then throughout the meal.
 This will help to slow you down.
 Take a time-out in the midst of the meal to check your fullness level (see Chapter 9).
-Food won’t taste as good or be as satisfying after you’ve reached the last-bite threshold.
+Food won’t taste as good as satisfying after reaching the last bite threshold.

 Bright Line